-Commissioner Soloway has served on the 78/22 Coalition, instituted policies to improve care for the county's veterans, and has worked to ensure Hunterdon County residents are informed, tested, and vaccinated during the ongoing coronavirus pandemic.

-Commissioner Soloway obtained her B.S. in accounting from the University of Scranton and attended the University of Innsbruck, Austria.
+Commissioner Soloway has served on the 78/22 Coalition and instituted policies to improve care for the county's veterans.
+Commissioner Soloway obtained her B.S. in accounting from the University of Scranton.
 She currently works at an accounting firm in Flemington.